IMPORT

 • The IMPORT statement runs in parallel on multiple nodes, which means that row packets arrive in no particular order.
 Ordering is therefore not guaranteed when using IMPORT, even if the source query contains an ORDER BY clause.

-• Import statements can also be used within SELECT queries.
-For more information, see SELECT.
+• Import statements can be used within SELECT queries.
+See also the examples in IMPORT.

 • For more information about ETL processes, see ETL in Exasol.